andreapdr/andreapdr.github.io/_posts/2021-09-22-Multimodal-Machine-Learning.markdown

 	\mathcal{L}_{\text{MLM}} = -\mathbb{E}_{(\mathbf{w,v}) \sim \mathcal{D}} \log{P_{\theta}(\mathbf{w_m}|\mathbf{w_{\setminus m}, v})}
 	$$

-2. **Image-Text Matching (IMR)**: Inputs are (sentence, image) pairs.
+2. **Image-Text Matching (ITM)**: Inputs are (sentence, image) pairs.
 A negative pair is created by replacing the image or the text in paired sample with a randomly-selected one from other samples.
 The model has to predict whether the pair is legit or polluted.

 	$$
 	\mathcal{L}_{\text{ITM}} = -\mathbb{E}_{(\mathbf{w,v}) \sim \mathcal{D}}\lbrack y \log{s_{\theta}(\mathbf{w,v}) + (1-y)\log{(1-s_{\theta}(\mathbf{w,v}))}} \rbrack